AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/avg20ntu.png?raw=true" >

-Figure 8:
+Figure 8: Average head loss of three trials over time at 20 NTU
 </div>

+The graph in Figure 8 shows a rapid increase and decrease in head loss at approximately 2.5 hours.
+C-NARC postulates that a disturbance to the apparatus, such as a sudden shake of the flocculator, could have caused these rapid changes.

 For results of experiments run with the other experimental designs, refer to the manual.

 ## Conclusions
 The first half of the semester was focused on designing the experiment and assembling the modified coiled flocculator; however, only a few experiments were conducted.
-Trouble-shooting issues that arose during experimentation has stopped the team's work for now.
-Up to this point, the team is not completely confident in the data obtained from the first three experiments.
-Although the results support the hypothesis that the rate of head loss accumulation decreases over the length of the flocculator, the team would like to address some of the issues with the experimental design and conduct more experiments before attempting to characterize the rate of free coagulant nanoparticle attachment.
+The team is also not completely confident in the data obtained from the first three experiments.
+Although the results support the hypothesis that the rate of head loss accumulation decreases over the length of the flocculator, the team wanted to address some of the issues with the experimental design and conduct more experiments before attempting to characterize the rate of free coagulant nanoparticle attachment.

+Since changing the pressure sensors from 200kPA to 7kPA and automating the system, the team has only run one successful experiment.
+The results from this experiment clearly support the hypothesis that the rate of head loss accumulation is greatest in the first section of the flocculator and decreases over the length of the flocculator.
+The team is currently having trouble with the clay clogging in the microtubing and is working on trouble-shooting this issue.

 ## Future Work